The #1 Largest Crypto Term Glossary

 Multi-Signature (Multi-Sig) - an extra layer of security that requires more than one key for the authorization of a transaction.

 Monetary Authority of Singapore (MAS) - is the central bank of Singapore that oversees the money supply and maintains the inflation rate, currency value, and interest rates.

 Moore's Law - is the statement that a computer’s speed capability will go up every year, even though fees go down.

 Moving Average Convergence Divergence (MACD)

-Moving Average Convergence Divergence (MACD) - is a technical analysis technique.
+Moving Average Convergence Divergence (MACD) - a technical analysis indicator.

 Mt.
 Gox - a cryptocurrency exchange for buying and selling Bitcoin that closed after a major hack in 2014.

 Multi-Coin Wallet - A multi-coin or multi-chain wallet is one that allows users to store several crypto assets from different blockchain networks.

 Multi-Party Computation as-a-Service